PrinzAndreas/ModellingProgramming/Teaching/SolutionHints/README.md

 There are even <a href="https://en.wikipedia.org/wiki/Antikythera_mechanism">physical models</a> for that.
 Due to the placement of the Earth in the center, various corrections have to be applied to ensure correctness.
 With those, the model can predict the planet movements with reasonable precision.\\
-On the other hand, the models gets much simpler when using a heliocentric perspective.
+However, the model gets much simpler when using a heliocentric perspective.
 </details>

 ### 3.4 Heating Model